rain874/FreeNASMountScript/README.md

 $ apt-get install notify-send
 $ apt-get install nfs-common portmap
 ```

-- The network card of your FreeNAS must support WOL (wake on lan) and it must also be activated in the BIOS / UEFI uefi
+- The FreeNAS network adapter has to support WOL (wake on LAN) and needs to be activated in BIOS/UEFI

 # Create .service file for AutoStart
 First, a .service file must be created under /etc/systemd/system, e.g. with the file name freeNASmount.service.
-You then edit this file with an editor with root rights and insert the following content:
+This file has to be edited with an editor with root access accordingly to  following content:

 ```bash